-In June 2018, we opened our Atara T-Cell Operations and Manufacturing, or ATOM, facility in Thousand Oaks, California.
+In June 2018, we opened our Atara T-cell Operations and Manufacturing, or ATOM, facility in Thousand Oaks, California.
 The research and development and process and analytical development labs are operationally supporting preclinical development activities.
-The commissioning and qualification activities required to support ATOM manufacturing capacity will be completed to support clinical production expected in 2019.
+The facility commissioning and qualification activities required to support ATOM production were completed in Q4 2018.
+Product specific qualifications are ongoing to support both clinical and commercial production and are expected to be completed in 2019.
 If the appropriate regulatory approvals for the new facility are delayed, we may not be able to manufacture sufficient quantities of our drug candidates, which would limit our development activities and our opportunities for growth.

 In addition to the similar manufacturing risks described in "Risks Related to Our Dependence on Third Parties," our manufacturing facility will be subject to ongoing, periodic inspection by the FDA, EMA or other comparable regulatory agencies to ensure compliance with cGMP and GTP.
-Our failure to follow and document our adherence to these regulations or other regulatory requirements may lead to significant delays in the availability of products for clinical or, in the future, commercial use, may result in the termination of or a hold on a clinical trial, or may delay or prevent filing or approval of marketing applications for our product candidates.
+Our failure to follow and document our adherence to these regulations or other regulatory requirements may lead to significant delays in the availability of products for clinical or, in the future, commercial use, may result in the termination of o r a hold on a clinical study, or may delay or prevent filing or approval of commercial marketing applications for our product candidates.
 We also may encounter problems with the following:

-- achieving adequate or clinical-grade materials that meet FDA, EMA or other comparable regulatory agency standards or specifications with consistent and acceptable production yield and costs; - shortages of qualified personnel, raw materials or key contractors; and - ongoing compliance with cGMP regulations and other requirements of the FDA, EMA or other comparable regulatory agencies.
+- achieving adequate or clinical-grade materials that meet regulatory agency standards or specifications with consistent and acceptable production yield and costs; - shortages of qualified personnel, raw materials or key contractors; and - ongoing compliance with cGMP regulations and other requirements of the FDA, EMA or other comparable regulatory agencies.

-Failure to comply with applicable regulations could also result in sanctions being imposed on us, including fines, injunctions, civil penalties, a requirement to suspend or put on hold one or more of our clinical trials, failure of regulatory authorities to grant marketing approval of our drug candidates, delays, suspension or withdrawal of approvals, license revocation, seizures or recalls of drug candidates, operating restrictions and criminal prosecutions, any of which could harm our business.
+Failure to comply with applicable regulations could also result in sanctions being imposed on us, including fines, injunctions, civil penalties, a requirement to suspend or put on hold one or more of our clinical studies, failure of regulatory authorities to grant marketing approval of our drug candidates, delays, suspension or withdrawal of approvals, license revocation, seizures or recalls of drug candidates, operating restrictions and criminal prosecutions, any of which could harm our business.

 Developing advanced manufacturing techniques and process controls is required to fully utilize our facility.
-Advances in manufacturing techniques may render our facility and equipment inadequate or obsolete, without further investment.
+Without further investment, advances in manufacturing techniques may render our facility and equipment inadequate or obsolete.

-In order to produce our product candidates in the quantities that we believe will be required to meet anticipated market demand of any of our drug candidates if approved by applicable regulatory authorities, we will need to increase, or "scale up," the production process by a significant factor over the initial level of production.
+A number of the product candidates in our portfolio, if approvedby applicable regulatory authorities, may require significant commercial supply to meet market demand.
+In these cases, we may need to increase, or "scale up," the production process by a significant factor over the initial level of production.
 If we are unable to do so, are delayed, or if the cost of this scale up is not economically feasible for us or we cannot find a third-party supplier, we may not be able to produce our product candidates in a sufficient quantity to meet future demand.

-If our sole clinical manufacturing facility or our CMO is damaged or destroyed or production at these facilities is otherwise interrupted, our business would be negatively affected.
+If our sole clinical or commercial manufacturing facility or our CMO is damaged or destroyed or production at these facilities is otherwise interrupted, our business would be negatively affected.